Caconemobius fori

-Caconemobius fori, the Kīlauea lava cricket or dark lava cricket ('ūhini nēnē pele, lit. 'volcanic chirping cricket'), is a species of lava cricket endemic to the island of Hawai'i.
-It is found on recently solidified lava flows produced by Kīlauea and Mauna Loa.
+Caconemobius fori, the Kīlauea lava cricket or dark lava cricket ('ūhini nēnē pele, lit. 'volcanic chirping cricket'), is a species of lava cricket endemic to the island of Hawaiʻi.
+An extremophile, it is found on recently solidified lava flows produced by Kīlauea and Mauna Loa.

 Description

 Caconemobius fori is a small cricket, approximately 9 mm in length.
 It lacks wings but is capable of jumping significant distances when disturbed.
 This species is darkly colored with an overall shiny quality, causing them to blend in extremely well with the freshly solidified lava that makes up their habitat.
-They have been noted to look very similar to the volcanic glass ejecta Pele's tears which occur in their habitat.
+They have been noted to look very similar to Pele's tears, the volcanic glass ejecta which occur in their habitat.

 Distribution and habitat

-Caconemobius fori is endemic to recently cooled (on the order of decades) lava flows on the big island of Hawai'i.
-It is one of the first species to colonize a lava field after its formation, arriving even before any significant plant life can take hold.
-It is unknown where the crickets occur once a lava field has been colonized by plant life.

-Once enough time has passed for any significant plant life to colonize a lava flow, C. fori disappears from the habitat.
+Caconemobius fori is endemic to recently cooled (on the order of decades) lava flows on the big island of Hawaiʻi.
+It is a pioneer species that colonizes a lava field after its formation, arriving as quickly as three months later, sooner than any other multicellular life can take hold.
+Once enough time has passed for significant plant life to colonize a lava flow, C. fori disappears from the habitat.
 This species has never been recorded as occurring within 15 m of any established vegetation.
 In contrast, it has been found as close as 100 m from an active volcanic vent.

+The dispersal patterns of C. fori are still unclear, as its winglessness limits its ability to travel over long distances.
+Since the quickest documented arrival of C. fori was in Mauna Ulu, where new lava often flows beside older lava, some scientists speculate that the crickets can only colonize lava flows that adjoin their current habitat.

+It is unknown where the crickets occur once a lava field has been colonized by plant life; if the vegetation remains sparse, C. fori have been found to persist on a lava flow for up to 50 years.